4 UNESCO sites and museum villages of Arbanassi, Bansko, Old Plovdiv, Kazanlak, Melnik.

 Day 3: SOFIA – Rila monastery – MELNIK (240 km)

 Proceed to the museum town of Melnik.
 Scenically located at the foothills of sandstone pyramids, this smallest town in Bulgaria is famous for its ancient architecture and red wine.
-Walking sightseeing tour, visit one of the old houses, masterpiece of early 17th c. local architecture.
+During a walking sightseeing tour you will visit one of the old houses.
+It is a masterpiece of early 17th c. local architecture.

 B, Accommodation in a 3* hotel in Melnik.